Art Insurance

 What we offer

-Extreme weather conditions may extend response time.
+Response times may vary during extreme weather.
 Policy terms and claim limits apply.

 New for old

-Where we replace an item, we will do our best to meet the original specification on a ‘new for old’ basis.
-If we can’t find an exact replacement, we’ll offer you a suitable alternative, or a full cash settlement.
+Where we replace a damaged or stolen item, we’ll do our best to match the original — on a ‘new for old’ basis.
+If that’s not possible, we’ll offer a suitable alternative or a full cash settlement.

-What isn’t included?
+What isn’t covered?

-Items stolen from unoccupied vehicles.
+Items stolen from unoccupied vehicles

 Contents Insurance Cover Levels